MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-delete-bot.md

 manager: shellyha
 ---

-# Deleting a virtual agent
+# Deleting your virtual agent bot

-If you want to remove your virtual agent from the Virtual Agent Designer environment, you can delete it using the **Delete Bot** command on the **Settings** menu.
+If you want to remove your virtual agent bot from the Virtual Agent Designer environment, you can delete it using the **Delete Bot** command on the **Settings** menu.

-## To delete a virtual agent
+## To delete a virtual agent bot

 1. Select the **Settings** button on the Virtual Agent Designer title bar and then select **General settings** to display the General pane of the Settings window.